Ready to travel? Click here to plan your next trip!

 On one hand, Singapore is the essence of Southeast Asia distilled into a city state.
 In a day or two, you can explore the cuisine and culture of Chinese, Muslim and Indian people, and experience attractions (the futuristic Gardens by the Bay, for example), that transcend time and place.

 On the other hand, Singapore is a respite from the excesses of the region—think of it as a “time out” from your crazy trip.
-The most important question to ask, in my experience, is how many days in Singapore you should spend.
-Continue reading for the answer!
+My Singapore itinerary will help you make the most of your time there!

 Need help planning your trip to Singapore?
 Hire me as your Travel Coach!